saltstack-formulas/hadoop-formula/README.rst

 Installs the mapreduce daemon scripts and configuration, adds directories.
 Which services end up running on a given host will again depend on the role(s) assigned via grains:

-- hadoop_master will run the jobtracker process
+- hadoop_master will run the hadoop-jobtracker service
-- hadoop_slave will run a tasktracker process
+- hadoop_slave will run the hadoop-tasktracker service

 ``hadoop.snappy``
 ----------------